Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 By taking the High Speed Rail to Tainan, you can get there in 1.5-2 hours, but it will cost around twice as much.
 You can order HSR tickets to Tainan online here, up to 28 days in advance, with a discounted price the earlier you buy.
 It’s also important to note that the Tainan HSR station is well out of the city center, to the southeast.

 Upon arrival at the HSR station, simply hop onto the regular train at Shalun Station (it’s connected by a walkway to the HSR station – it takes less than 5 minutes to transfer).
 The local train from Shalun to Tainan TRA station takes 22 minutes; almost the same as a taxi, but a fraction of the price.
 You can swipe an EasyCard to board the local train, and there are regular departures.
+You can also go into the city by private transfer or by taxi.

 In Tainan, you can rent a scooter or Gogoro for exploring the sights; it’s also possible to visit most places on foot, but the sights are quite spread out, so the occasional bus and/or taxi ride will make your explorations more feasible.